garyPenhook/skcc_awards_calculator/README.md

    - All SKCC members count regardless of award status
    - QSOs must use approved key types (straight key, bug, side swiper)

-2. **Tribune Rules**:
+2. **Tribune Rules** (Official SKCC Requirements):
-   - Contact 500 unique SKCC members who have C/T/S suffix
+   - Contact 50 unique SKCC members who have C/T/S suffix
+   - **Both parties must be Centurions (or higher) at time of QSO**
    - Only members with Centurion/Tribune/Senator status count
    - Member must have had award status **at time of QSO**
+   - Valid after March 1, 2007
+   - Must use straight key, bug, or side swiper
+   - K9SKC (club call) and K3Y* (special event calls) excluded after October 1, 2008
+   - Each member can only be used once (duplicates not allowed)
+   - Endorsements available: Tx2 (100 contacts), Tx3 (150 contacts), up to Tx10 (500 contacts), then Tx15, Tx20, etc.

 3. **Senator Rules**:
    - Must first achieve Tribune x8 (400 contacts with C/T/S members)
    - Then contact 200 unique Tribune/Senator members (T/S suffix only)
+   - Both parties must be Centurions (or higher) at time of QSO
    - Strict QSO-time validation of member status

 4. **Special Call Exclusions**: